Pattern recognition with superconducting wirelet neurons: Neural properties of a superconducting wirelet

 \section{Neural properties of a superconducting wirelet}

-A biological neuron exhibits a collection of characteristic behaviors\cite{izhikevich2004,toomey2019,crotty2023} that any artificial analogue must faithfully emulate.
-Here we characterize a shunted superconducting wirelet as a neural element and explain how it reproduces the essential biological features expected from a neuron.
+A biological neuron displays a collection of characteristic behavior\cite{izhikevich2004,toomey2019,crotty2023} that any artificial analogue must emulate.
+Here we briefly characterize a shunted superconducting wirelet as a neural element and discuss how it mimics the expected biological behavior.

-The first fundamental property is the \textit{threshold response}, namely the existence of a minimum input intensity below which the neuron does not fire.
-The calculated current-voltage (I-V) characteristic of a shunted superconducting wire shown in Fig.~\ref{fig:fig1}a clearly demonstrates this behavior.
-The intensity threshold corresponds to the critical current $I_c$, which separates the dissipationless superconducting state from the resistive state.
-Once the applied current exceeds $I_c$, voltage spikes emerge due to the periodic formation of hot spots\cite{Skocpol1974, Kerman2009, Zotova2012} (see insets of Fig.~\ref{fig:fig1}b), accompanied by current diversion into the shunt resistor and resulting in measurable voltage pulses.
+The first fundamental property of biological neurons is the \textit{threshold response}, i.e. a minimum intensity of the input signal below which the neuron would not fire.
+As seen from the calculated current-voltage (I-V) characteristics of a shunted superconducting wire in Fig.~\ref{fig:fig1}a, this behavior is promptly replicated by our artificial neuron, with the intensity threshold being identified with the critical current $I_c$ that separates the dissipationless superconducting state from the resistive state, where voltage spikes appear due to the periodic creation of hot spots\cite{Skocpol1974, Kerman2009, Zotova2012} (see insets of Fig.~\ref{fig:fig1}b) coupled to the current diversion to the shunt resistor.

-Biological neurons also exhibit a \textit{refractory period}, meaning they can respond to consecutive input stimuli only if the time interval between them exceeds a characteristic recovery time.
-In our system, this timescale is governed by the delay time\cite{harrabi2024}, defined as the time required for an applied current above $I_c$ to destabilize the superconducting state and generate a hot spot.
-Because the delay time decreases with increasing applied current, the refractory period is intrinsically current dependent.
-The simulated $V(t)$ curves in Fig.~\ref{fig:fig1}b further show that the firing frequency increases with input current amplitude, corresponding to \textit{class-I neuronal behavior}.
+Further, the real neurons are able to respond (fire) to two consecutive input signals only if the time interval between them is not shorter than a characteristic time called the \textit{refractory period}.
+In our element, this period is bound by the so-called delay time\cite{harrabi2024}, which is the time required for an applied current (above $I_c$) to disturb the superconducting state and create a hot spot.
+Since the delay time decreases with applied current, we note that the refractory period of our neuron is also current dependent.
+At the same time, as seen in the simulated $V(t)$ curves in Fig.~\ref{fig:fig1}b, our element presents the firing frequency that increases with the input (current) intensity.
+This corresponds to \textit{class-I behavior} of biological neurons.